-- 1. On single unit installations, make sure the electrical circuit being used is wired with appropriately sized wire (or at least 10 gauge) wire and grounded with an appropriately sized circuit breaker.
+- On single unit installations, make sure the electrical outlet being used is wired with appropriately-sized (or at least 10 gauge) wire and grounded with an appropriately-sized circuit breaker.
 Please note that the wire size varies based on the breaker size.
-The electrical power required for the water heater is 120V AC at 60 Hz (multiple circuits). - 2.
-Remove the four cover screws and open the cover.
+The electrical power required for the water heater is 120V AC at 60 Hz. - 2.
+Remove the two cover screws and open the cover.